youjmi/Read-Me_Generator/README.md

   ## [Questions or Concerns?]
-  - Issues: not at this time
+  - Issues: What is the meaning of life?
   - Name: Young Ji
   - GitHub Username: youjmi
-  - Email: nope!
+  - Email: test@gmail.com